- 1 of 2

 Come on then, the boatman says.
 Are we going?
 Have you got her?
 And Cristian hauls himself up from the chair to follow.
 Outside the air is cool and heavy, and it can no longer be said where the lake and the night divide (moon slapping boatside as if to spur them on).
 There is a charge now, a change in the air.
 A resonance.
 Whatever comes after a bell has rung out and the sound has drifted away.

-Josephine Rowe is the author of two story collections and a new novel, A Loving, Faithful Animal.
-She currently lives in Hobart.
+Josephine Rowe is the author of A Loving, Faithful Animal and Here Until August.